Tolszew/Linux-CentOS-Virtual-Machine-with-OpenShift-for-Vagrant/README.md

 - Create a Git Tag for the deployed version: 1.0.X
 - Update `-Dversion` from the above command with 1.0.X+1 pattern and push the file.

+## Next Steps
+You're now ready to move on to run the CentOS Virtual Machine on Windows.

-##Running the CentOS Virtual Machine on Windows
+## Running the CentOS Virtual Machine on Windows

 _________________